GoraNetwork/developer-quick-start/README.md

-# Gora developer quick start package
+# Gora Developer Quick Start package

 This repository is here to help developers writing their first blockchain applications using Gora decentralized oracle.